tardate/LittleArduinoProjects/playground/RingCounterController/README.md

 The minimum clock pulse with is 250ns when operating at 5V.
 The program ensures a minimum clock pulse of 1ms which is very conservative.
-In fact the sketch works equially well with no delay when pulsing the clock - just `digitalWrite` HIGH immediately followed by `digitalWrite` LOW.
+In fact the sketch works equally well with no delay when pulsing the clock - just `digitalWrite` HIGH immediately followed by `digitalWrite` LOW.

 When operating, the circuit draws about 2mA in total.

 Note that since only a single LED should be on at a given time, the 10 x 1kΩ current-limiting resistors could be replaced by a single resistor on a common cathode ground link for the LEDs.
 But it depends on the specific LED ratings, as this subjects all the "off" LEDs to a reverse voltage equal to the voltage drop across the resistor.

 ## Construction